rochards/learning-cs/go-language/06-go-netcalc/README.md

 ## Note

-For production-ready CIDR parsing/validation, prefer Go's standard library parser `net.ParseCIDR(*cidr)` from the `net` package.
+For production-ready CIDR parsing/validation, there's the Go's standard library parser `net.ParseCIDR(*cidr)` from the `net` package.